Jona3L/Focuswhereitcounts/README.md

 Download dataset: [Dataset-Link-Here]

 ## Model Operations
-- Finetuning: Execute scripts in `/scripts/finetune/`
+- Finetuning: Execute scripts in `/scripts/finetune/`(please select which version you would like to run)
-- Evaluation: Run `evaluation.py`
+- Evaluation: Run `FT_benchmark.py`